Skip to main content

 You can also hash your Entity ID by using the Hash Entity ID action.
 This allows integrations to accept Entity IDs longer than 32 characters, which are hashed and replace the original entity ID.
 The original entity ID is still viewable in the alert payload.

-Example 11: Create New Incidents for Similar Alerts
+Example 10: Create New Incidents for Similar Alerts

-The above rule will create a new incident if receiving a similar alert after 30 minutes since the first incident was created and add RECURRING to the title.
+The above rule will create a new incident if receiving a similar alert after 30 minutes since the first incident was created and add Recurring to the title.

-Leaving the Change Alert Entity ID field blank assigns the incident a random entity id, allowing you to override collation in such cases and create new Zenduty Incidents for recurring alerts.
+Leaving the Change Alert Entity ID field blank assigns the incident a random entity_id, allowing you to override collation in such cases and create new Zenduty Incidents for recurring alerts.
 This particular rule is not recommended generally as it leads to an incremental amount of noisy alerts, however may solve some issues depending on the tooling.

-Example 12: Change Alert Message to Add Severity
+Example 11: Change Alert Message to Add Severity

-Example 13: Route to Different Escalation Policy
+Example 12: Route to Different Escalation Policy

-Example 14: Assign an incident to a specific User for specific Incidents
+Example 13: Assign an incident to a specific User for specific Incidents

-Example 15: Adding a Responder based on a value inside your payload:
+Example 14: Adding a Responder based on a value inside your payload:

 In the above example, we're matching the team associated with the event and adding an additional responder in case the incident is regarding the DevOps team.